Frederick Ferdinand Schafer Painting Catalog

 The forename Frederick would have been spelled "Friedrich" in German, as attested by an 1871 ship manifest recording his departure from Hamburg, Germany, which gives his forename as "Friedr."note 4 All U.S. official documents and the occasional painting signature that includes his first name appear with the anglicized spelling.
 This anglicized spelling, together with the observation that no trace of work or study in Europe has turned up, suggests that he adopted the anglicized spelling of his forename upon immigration into the United States.

 By all reports, Schafer's career as an artist was troubled.
 He seems to have arrived in San Francisco at the worst possible time.
-There were dozens of other landscape artists already working in the city in the 1880's.note 5 San Francisco collectors were beginning to feel that in order to be properly sophisticated they should be acquiring European, rather than local, work.note 6 To cap it off, a series of financial panics in the last quarter of the nineteenth century must have cut into the cash available for patronizing artists.note 7 A newspaper report of a February 1886 sale in Los Angeles says that a great many paintings "were sold last night for about the cost of the frames." note 8 From other newspaper reports of the time,note 9 Schafer was somewhat bitter about these circumstances, and his grandson reported that Schafer supported himself by painting scenery in two theatres, the Ye Liberty in Oakland and the Columbia in San Francisco.
+There were dozens of other landscape artists already working in the city in the 1880's.note 5 San Francisco collectors were beginning to feel that in order to be properly sophisticated they should be acquiring European, rather than local, work.note 6 To cap it off, a series of financial panics in the last quarter of the nineteenth century must have cut into the cash available for patronizing artists.note 7 A newspaper report of a February 1886 sale in Los Angeles says that a great many paintings "were sold last night for about the cost of the frames." note 8 From other newspaper reports of the time,note 9 Schafer was somewhat bitter about these circumstances, and apparently Schafer augmented his income by painting theatre scenery for the Ye Liberty theatre in Oakland and the Columbia and Baldwin theatres in San Francisco.
 Several newspaper reports indicate that he also tried to augment his income by teaching painting.note 10

 Two lines of investigation suggest that Schafer studied in Germany, at Düsseldorf, though apparently not at the Düsseldorfer Malerschule.
 First, his work resembles that of Düsseldorf-trained painters.
 The section of these notes on Similarities, affinities, and influences explores this line of investigation.
 Second, several contemporary newspaper stories mention Düsseldorf in connection with Schafer, and some even identify him as "Professor".note 11 These stories suggest that Schafer represented himself as being trained, and perhaps even as a teacher, at Düsseldorf.
 Unfortunately, an investigation turned up no record of his attendance there nor of residence in the area.note 12